Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 5 min read

-The term "Rendering" in the 3D world is, in short, a process of creating a realistic image from a 3D model.
-There is also something called real-time rendering, which is rendering in real time, i.e. shadows and reflections appear while you are modelling.
-A simple overview of the process is that a 3D model is created in a 3D modelling software and then materials and colours are applied.
+There is also something called real-time rendering, which is a real-time rendering, meaning that shadows and reflections appear while you are modeling.
+A simple overview of the process is that a 3D model is created in a 3D modeling software then materials and colors are applied.
 Light sources are added and cameras are set up.
-The principle can actually be compared to a professional photograph of a product in a photo studio.
+The principle is actually somewhat comparable to a professional photography of a product in a photo studio.

-In the past, it has been quite complicated to get to grips with this world, but progress has been made and the programmes have become more user-friendly and easier to understand, but still sophisticated enough for those who really want to delve into the depths.
-There is both separate software for rendering but also implemented in both CAD and surface modelling software.
-In this post we will focus on the implemented rendering process in IRONCAD and in part 2 the separate software KeyShot which is becoming increasingly popular with our users.
-Load up the coffee maker because here we go!
+In the past, it has been quite complicated to get into this world, but developments have progressed and the programs have become more user-friendly and easier to understand, but still advanced enough for those who really go into depth.
+There is both separate software for rendering but also implemented in both CAD and surface modeling software.

 Rendering in IRONCAD

-IRONCAD has an advanced built-in rendering engine based on code from the YafaRay rendering engine that follows general standards for image rendering.
-The image being rendered is placed in a separate CPU thread and in its own window.
-This means you can continue working in the 3D scene while the image is rendered in the background.
-The rendering engine has a variety of settings and options that can be a little difficult to understand if you lack basic information on how to render an image.
-But hopefully you will have a broader understanding after this post.
-A tip is to print out the glossary at the end of the post which can be useful to fall back on to keep up with the text.
+IRONCAD has an advanced built-in rendering engine based on code from the YafaRay rendering engine that follows general image rendering standards.
+The rendered image is placed in a separate CPU thread and in its own window.
+This means that you can continue working in the 3D scene while the image is rendered in the background.

 Global Illumination (GI)

-When rendering images, it is important to know that the two biggest factors affecting the final result of the image are light and material, with light playing the biggest role here.
-Light affects the colours, shading, reflections and refractions of each object in the scene.
-Global Illumination abbreviated GI is a concept in rendering values that means you don't really need to work with separate light sources (although it is needed in some cases).
-GI allows you to get a smooth and fine lighting throughout the scene.
-The principle is really quite simple where GI is a basic natural light in the scene.
-Imagine an object on a table and without any lights directly aimed at it, you can see the object thanks to the natural light and this is exactly what GI stands for.
+Global Illumination ( GI ) is a concept in rendering that means you don't really need to work with separate light sources (although it is needed in some cases).
+GI allows you to get an even and nice lighting throughout the scene.
+The principle is actually quite simple where GI is a basic natural light in the 3D scene.
+Imagine an object on a table and without any lights directly pointed at it, you can see the object thanks to the natural light and that's exactly what GI stands for.

 IC GI